TRIQS/cthyb_matrix/doc/settingparameters.rst

   :include-source:
   :scale: 70

-From this plot you see that for coefficient :math:`l > 30`, the value of the coefficient is of the order of the statistical noise.
-There is therefore no information in the coefficients :math:`l > 30` and one can set ``n_legendre = 30`` for the following runs.
-Of course, if you will use a larger statistics or a larger number of cores, you might have to reajust this value.
+From this plot you see that for :math:`l > 30`, the value of the coefficient is of the order of the statistical noise.
+There is therefore no information in the coefficients with :math:`l > 30` and one can set ``n_legendre = 30`` for the following runs.
+Of course, if you will use more statistics or a larger number of cores, you may have to reajust this value.